-- As of 7:30 AM EDT, there were approximately 459,000 customer outages reported across Louisiana, Texas, and Arkansas including approximately 358,000 customer outages in Louisiana and 90,000 in Texas. - Damage assessments and restoration efforts are underway across the affected region.
-Some of the hardest hit areas continue to have limited access due to flooding and/or debris.
-Full restorations for portions along the Texas-Louisiana border could be extended. - Mutual assistance networks have been activated, with more than 29,000 personnel from over 29 states, the District of Columbia, and Canada supporting restoration efforts. - Significant damage to transmission systems has been reported in Louisiana and Texas, especially along coastal areas.
+- As of 7:30 AM EDT, there were approximately 363,000 customer outages reported across Louisiana and Texas, with approximately 305,000 customer outages in Louisiana and 58,000 in Texas. - Damage assessments and restoration efforts are underway across the affected region.
+Some of the hardest hit areas continue to have limited access due to flooding and/or debris. - Full restorations for the most significantly damaged areas in western Louisiana could be extended, with full restoration for some portions of southwest Louisiana taking up to several weeks. - Mutual assistance networks have been activated, with more than 29,000 personnel from over 29 states, the District of Columbia, and Canada supporting restoration efforts. - Hurricane Laura also caused significant damage to transmission infrastructure in Louisiana and Texas, especially in coastal areas.
 Restoration of transmission systems is key priority for utilities to help enable other phases of restoration.